Film “The Bride” by Sérgio Tréfaut selected for Venice Film Festival

 From the official competition announced today by the artistic director, Alberto Barbera, will also be “No Bears”, by the Iranian dissident director Jafar Panahi, arrested this month in Tehran and who will have to serve a sentence of six years in prison.

-“No Bears” “is the fourth film by Jafar Panahi shot in conditions of clandestinity”, underlined Alberto Barbera, recalling that the Venice festival has already condemned the arrest of Panahi and two other Iranian directors, Mohammad Rasoulof and Mostafa Aleahmad, for criticism. to the Tehran regime.
+“No Bears” “is the fourth film by Jafar Panahi shot in conditions of clandestinity”, stressed Alberto Barbera, recalling that the Venice festival has already condemned the arrest of Panahi and two other Iranian directors, Mohammad Rasoulof and Mostafa Aleahmad, for criticism to the Tehran regime.

-Out of competition, in addition to the film by Lav Diaz, there will be, for example, “Don’t worry darling”, by Olivia Wilde, with Florence Pugh and Harry Styles, “The Kiev Trial”, by Sergei Loznitsa, and “Nuclear”, a documentary by Oliver Stone.
+Out of competition, in addition to the film by Lav Diaz will be, for example, “Don’t worry darling”, by Olivia Wilde, with Florence Pugh and Harry Styles, “The Kiev Trial”, by Sergei Loznitsa, and “Nuclear”, a documentary by Oliver Stone.

 Episodes of the series “Riget Exodus”, by Lars von Trier, and “Copenhagen Cowboy”, by Nicolas Winding Refn, will also be revealed.